malavdnm/todo-app/README.md

 # WorkIndia-notesapp
-An API application that can create a Note and display all Notes of a user
+An API application that can create Notes with title and other details and display all Notes of a user

 ## Requirements: